Foundation / Corporation

 The Aaron Copland Fund for Music

 Grants ranging from $1,000 to $20,000 to USA, Canada, and International nonprofit professional performing ensembles and presenting organizations to improve public knowledge and appreciation of contemporary American music.
-The two categories that are eligible for funding are general operating support and project support, as outlined below.
+The following two categories are eligible for funding: general operating support and project support, as outlined below.

 Funds are available for General Operating Support for professional performing ensembles and presenting organizations with a history of substantial commitment to contemporary American music and with plans to continue that commitment.

 The program also provides Project Support for exceptionally important activities relating to contemporary American music proposed by professional performing ensembles and presenting organizations that do not normally feature contemporary American music in their programming.

 The awarding of a grant for general operating support in one year does not imply continuation of that support in subsequent years.
 Project support grants are for that project only, and no more than one grant will be awarded for a single project.